 Plants need at least some sunlight to flower

-2. PUT YOUR HOUSEPLANTS ON A WATERING SCHEDULE
+2. ADHERE TO A REGULAR WATERING SCHEDULE

 Consistent watering makes stronger plants.
 And flowering houseplants prefer a regular watering schedule.
 The watering cycle you choose will depend on the kind of plants you have and the level of humidity and amount of light you have in your home.